XinyiYao27/Sheffield-Air-Quality-Analysis/README.md

 - `Results/`: Output visualisations.

 ## 4. How to Run
-1. Clone this repository.
+1. Download the files from `Data/`.
+2. Clone the code from `Code/`.
-2. Run the code in Rstudio, following this order:`Data Pre-processing`, `Weather Normalisation`, `Classification Models`.
+3. Run the code in Rstudio, following this order:`Data Pre-processing`, `Weather Normalisation`, `Classification Models`.